Israel calls on famine-stricken residents to flee and targets more high-rises in Gaza City

 Israeli army urges Palestinians to move to a ‘humanitarian zone’

-Israeli military spokesperson Avichay Adraee urged Palestinians on Saturday to flee to the south of the Gaza Strip, saying on social media platform X that the army had declared the makeshift tent encampment of Muwasi and parts of the southern town of Khan Younis to be a humanitarian zone.
+Israeli military spokesperson Avichay Adraee urged Palestinians on Saturday to flee to the southern Gaza Strip, announcing on social media that the army had designated the overcrowded tent encampment of Muwasi and parts of the southern town of Khan Younis as a humanitarian zone.

-It shared a map of Khan Younis neighborhoods within the redrawn borders of the humanitarian zone, which covered the district home to Nasser Hospital.
-Israel hit the hospital last week in a strike that killed 22 people, including five journalists — among them Mariam Dagga, who worked for The Associated Press and other media outlets.

-Palestinians would be able to drive from Gaza City to Khan Younis, and the overcrowded coastal community of Muwasi to the town's west, via a designated road without being searched, Adraee said.

 Aid groups have raised alarm about woefully inadequate shelter, sanitation, water and food in Muwasi.
 Months of bombardment have decimated civilian infrastructure in Khan Younis.

-The military said in a statement that it would work to provide field hospitals, water pipelines and food supplies within its newly designated humanitarian zone.
+The military said in a statement that it would work to provide field hospitals, water pipelines and food supplies within what it called the humanitarian zone.

-The United Nations on Saturday said its staff would remain in Gaza City to provide badly needed aid to Palestinians caught up in Israel's renewed assault on the city.
-It said Palestinians who heed Israeli evacuation orders must be able to return voluntarily when the situation allows.

-Exhausted and despairing, many Palestinians said they won't pack up and leave again.
+Exhausted and despairing, many Palestinians refused to pack up and leave.
+Others were too weak or injured to uproot themselves again.

-“Nowhere is safe across the strip,” said Gaza City resident Ayman Abo Saif, adding that the surge of displaced people in the overcrowded south had sent rents soaring to over $7 a day for just 25 square meters (270 square feet).
+“I can’t walk, I am in pain, and I do not know what to do or where to go,” said Ala Alfarani, whose tent was crushed beneath a pile of rubble in Israel's strike on a high-rise in the Tel al-Hawa neighborhood of south Gaza City.

 Israel targets high-rises in Gaza City

-Israel Katz, Israel’s defense minister, posted a video of the tower collapsing in an enormous cloud of smoke along with the words: “We continue.”
+Israel Katz, Israel’s defense minister, posted a video of the Sousi Tower collapsing in an enormous cloud of smoke along with the words: “We continue.”

-The strike comes a day after Israel hit another high-rise building in Gaza City, saying Hamas militants used it for surveillance, without providing evidence.
+It was the second tower demolished in as many days.
+On Friday, Israel hit Mushtaha Tower, a local landmark that housed dozens of families, saying that Hamas militants used it for surveillance.
 Hamas denied those claims.

-The leveling of high-rises comes as Israel ramps up its offensive after announcing last month it planned to take control of Gaza's largest northern city, where many families are crammed into tents in the ruins of bombed-out buildings, in an effort to dislodge Hamas.
+The leveling of high-rises comes as Israel ramps up its offensive against Hamas after announcing last month it planned to take control of Gaza's largest northern city, where Palestinian families live crammed into tents in the ruins of bombed-out buildings.

-Earlier this week, the Israeli military said it had already seized control of 40% of the city.
+Earlier this week, the Israeli military said it had seized control of 40% of the city.

 At Shifa Hospital in Gaza City on Saturday, officials were counting the dead and tending to the wounded from Israeli bombardment the day before.

-They said 15 people had been killed, including a family of five whose apartment was destroyed in an Israeli airstrike on the city's Shati refugee camp and civilians killed by Israeli gunfire while seeking aid near the Zikim crossing between the Gaza Strip and Israel.
+They said 15 people had been killed, including a family of five whose Gaza City apartment was hit in an airstrike and civilians killed by Israeli gunfire while seeking aid near the Zikim crossing between the Gaza Strip and Israel.

 More than 2,000 Palestinians have been killed while seeking aid at distribution points or along U.N. convoy routes, the Gaza Health Ministry reports, many of them by Israeli fire.